OpenAlly/sigyn/src/teams/README.md

 ## 📚 Usage

-Add the teams notifier to your Sigyn config:
+Add the Teams notifier to your Sigyn config:

 ```json